mlibrary/node-quickstart/README.md

 Tutorial for an existing project
 --------------------------------

+### Using `./configure` ###

+1. Follow the instructions for a new project in a new folder.
+2. Copy the resulting files into your old project.
+3. Delete the project you created in step 1.

 ### By hand ###

-One method is to simply look at the files in this repository and copy them as-they-are into your own.
+You can look at the files in this repository and copy them mostly as-they-are into your own.

 These four files can be copied without making changes:
 -   .eslint.json